aknezevic1996/logifuture-wallet/README.md

 ### Starting the App

-Within the root directory of the project, run `docker-compose up`.
+Within the root directory of the project, run `./gradlew clean build`.
+This will generate the JAR file of the application.
+Note that this may take a few minutes to execute the tests.
+Then run `docker-compose up`.
 This will containerize and run a Redis image as well as the application.
 Once the app successfully loads, HTTP requests can be made.

+To gracefully close the containers, use the `CTRL+C` keyboard input and run `docker-compose down`

 ### Authentication